 This message indicates the IDE will try to use the IP address 10.0.1.152 and port 56000 to connect to the device.
 This IP address and port must be reachable from the computer running the IDE.

-The Unity instance communicates with the code editor via a TCP connection.
+The Unity instance communicates with the code editor using a TCP connection.
 On most Unity platforms, this TCP connection occurs on an arbitrarily chosen port.
-Normally, you should not need to know this port, as the code editor should detect it automatically.
-If that does not work, try to use a network analysis tool to determine which ports might be blocked either on the machine where you are running the code editor, or the machine or device where you are running the Unity instance.
-When you find the ports, make sure that your firewall allows access to both the port on the machine running the code editor, and the machine running the Unity instance.
+Normally, you shouldn’t need to know this port, as the code editor should detect it automatically.
+If that doesn’t work, use a network analysis tool to determine which ports might be blocked either on the machine where you are running the code editor, or the machine or device where you are running the Unity instance.
+When you find the ports, make sure that your firewall allows access to the port on both the machine running the code editor, and the machine running the Unity instance.

-If the debugger does attach, but breakpoints don’t load, the debugger may not be able to locate the managed debugging information for the code.
-Managed code debugging information is stored in files named .pdb, next to the managed assembly (.dll file) on disk.
+If the debugger attaches to the Unity instance but breakpoints don’t load, the debugger might not be able to locate the managed debugging information for the code.
+Managed code debugging information is stored in files named .pdb, next to the managed assembly (.dll file) on the disk.

-When the correct preferences and build options are enabled (see above, Unity will generate this debugging information automatically.
-However, Unity cannot generate this debugging information for managed plugins in the Project.
-It is possible to debug code from managed plugins if the associated .pdb files are next to the managed plugins in the Unity project on disk.
+When you enable the correct preferences and build options (see Configure the code editor), Unity generates this debugging information automatically.
+However, Unity cannot generate debugging information for managed plugins in your project.
+You can only debug code from managed plugins if the associated .pdb files are next to the managed plugins in the Unity project on disk.

-If the device you are using to debug the application has a screen lock, make sure this is disabled.
+Disable any screen locks on the device you are using to debug your application.
 Screen locks cause the debugger to disconnect, and prevent it from re-connecting.
-It is best to avoid locking the screen during managed code debugging.
-If the screen does lock, you should restart the application on the device before the debugger can connect again.
+Don’t lock the screen during managed code debugging.
+If the screen locks, restart the application on the device so the debugger can connect again.